How would you define public relations?

 Simply put: I’ll answer the question, what is public relations?

-Marketing vs. Communications
+Marketing vs. communications.

 Large companies often have a marketing department and a communications department.
+Is there a difference?

 Some argue that communications are a form of marketing.
 Not that many argue that marketing should be subordinate to communications — even though marketing arguably is a form of communication1.
 So what’s the actual difference between these departments?